ja-che/hidimstat/README.md

 * Candès, E., Fan, Y., Janson, L., & Lv, J. (2018). __Panning for gold: Model-X knockoffs for high dimensional controlled variable selection__. _Journal of the Royal Statistical Society Series B_, 80(3), 551-577.

+## License

+This project is licensed under the BSD 2-Clause License.

+## Acknowledgments

+This project has been funded by Labex DigiCosme (ANR-11-LABEX-0045-DIGICOSME) as part of the program "Investissement d’Avenir" (ANR-11-IDEX-0003-02), by the Fast Big project (ANR-17-CE23-0011) and the KARAIB AI Chair (ANR-20-CHIA-0025-01).
+This study has also been supported by the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 945539, Human Brain Project SGA3).

 [TravisCI]: https://travis-ci.com/ja-che/hidimstat.svg?branch=main "travisCI status"